 Once opened, the eyes can be drained and treated with an antibiotic ointment.

-Neonatal conjunctivitis can be serious if not treated quickly by a vet; it can result in damage to the cornea and, in very serious cases, it can lead to blindness.
+Neonatal conjunctivitis can be severe if not treated quickly by a vet; it can damage the cornea and, in extreme cases, lead to blindness.

 Symptoms will vary depending on what's causing the problem and how inflamed the eyes are, but typically will often include:

 If you see your dog pawing at his eyes or trying to rub his face on anything he can get near to, it's probably because his eyes are very itchy.